juancarlospaco/nim-gatabase/README.md

 # Your data, your way

-Nim has `template` is like a literal copy&paste of code in-place with no performance cost, that allows you to create your own custom ORM function callbacks, like the ones used on scripting languages.
+Nim has `template` is like a literal copy&paste of code in-place with no performance cost, that allows you to create your own custom ORM function callbacks on-the-fly, like the ones used on scripting languages.

 ```nim
 template getMemes(): string =